32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC/David Parmiter)

-Give your driveway a modest planting scheme to add a manageable front garden to pretty up the exterior of your home.
-Carve out a corner bedding arrangement to plant a mix of perennial green foliage and seasonal flowering shrubs such as Hydrangeas to add a splash of colour.
+Give your driveway a modest planting scheme to pretty up the exterior of your home.
+Carve out a corner bedding arrangement to plant a mix of perennial green foliage and seasonal flowering shrubs such as hydrangeas to add a splash of colour.

-Use a trellis to extending the planting vertically, to flank the doorway and make the most of the compact corner plot.
+Use garden trellis ideas to extend the planting vertically, to flank the doorway, and to make the most of a compact corner plot.

 exterior of house with brick wall and blue door